rajeev-k47/Fitbit/README.md

 - **Buddy Finder Perspective**:
   - **Recommended Buddies**: Filters workout partners based on both preferences and proximity.
   - **Available Groups**: View fitness groups also based on both preferences and proximity and navigate to group details.
-  - **AI ChatBot**: Chatbot for further guidance based on the selected goals of user.
+  - **AI ChatBot**: Chatbot for further guidance based on the **selected goals** of user.
   - **Filters**:
     - Leverages **Distance Matrix API** for proximity-based suggestions.
+  - **Fragments**:
+    - **HomeFragment**: Shows posts recently posted by the users about health, redirection to their articles, Like the post.
+    - **GroupFragment**: Shows all the groups which are joined or requested, users can directly access the group details like members, organizer from here.
+    - **ExploreFragment**: Shows feed of buddies and Organizations by filtering them using Distance Matrix Api , (People or Groups).
+    - **CreateFragment**: Allows users to create post and manage the personal users chat.

 - **Group Organizer Perspective**:
-  - Manage existing fitness groups, including editing details and schedules.
+  - Manage existing fitness groups, including editing details, member details etc.
-  - Review and approve/reject join requests from users if group is private else user can directly enter the group.
+  - Review and approve join requests from users if group is private else user can directly enter the group.

 ### 3. Group Page
 - **Group Details**:
-  - Display activity type, schedule, location, and a brief description.
+  - Display activity type (* To be implemented ) and a brief description.
 - **Member List**:
-  - Show profiles of current group members.
+  - Show profiles of current group members , users can see memebers profile from here also.
 - **Interactions**:
-  - Real-time group chat for communication.
+  - Real-time group chat for communication with members.
-  - Send and manage join requests.
 - **Organizer Details**:
   - Direct contact information for the group organizer.

 ### 4. Profiles
 - **Buddy Profile**:
   - View personal details like name, profile picture, fitness goals, bio and personal social-media connections.
-  - Track fitness history, including milestones or activities completed.
+  - Allows editing profile to user.
   - Contact options.

 - **Group Profile**:
   - Organizer details, including banner, name, profile picture, and contact information.
-  - Group goals ,Members and Requests.
+  - Members and Requests.

 ### 5. Notification Feed
 - **Buddy Finder Perspective**:
   - Get notified in real-time for:
-    - New buddy matches.
-    - Groups matching preferences.
     - Updates on join requests and group chats.

 - **Group Organizer Perspective**: